AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

  -->

-## Locate an open file in the Repository view
+## Locate an open file in the Explorer

-While you open a file in the Editor, Experience Manager Guides provides the feature to locate the file in the Repository view.
+While you open a file in the Editor, Experience Manager Guides provides the feature to locate the file in the Explorer.
 For example, it locates the current topic while you are editing it.

-You can turn off the feature to locate the file with the **Always locate files in repository** option from the **Appearance** tab of the **User preferences**.
+You can turn off the feature to locate the file with the **Always locate files in the Explorer** option from the **Appearance** tab of the **User preferences**.

+>[!NOTE]
+>
+>From 2025.11.0 release, the setting **Always locate files in the repository** is renamed to **Always locate files in the explorer**.
+For On-Premise setup, it continues to be available as Always locate files in the repository till 5.1 release of Experience Manager Guides.

 **Parent topic:**[Work with the Editor](web-editor.md)